 If someone is stretching and having massages done and working on the muscles, but they’re still dealing with this sciatic pain, we probably are dealing with a spinal and pelvic unleveling or misalignment or imbalance.

-Spinal misalignment is something that can happen over years.
+Spinal misalignment is something that can happen over the years.
 Typically what we find is that there are accidents and injuries that tear loose the connective tissue of the spine.

-All of this leaves the spine in a misaligned state where, when you’re standing, the head will tilt to one side, one shoulder will be higher than the other.
+All of this leaves the spine in a misaligned state where, when you’re standing, the head will tilt to one side, and one shoulder will be higher than the other.
 And as a result, yes, one hip will actually be higher than the other.

 That can create a lot of pressure, pain, tension, and inflammation.It’s a lot of responsibility for your pelvis, your sacrum, and your illum, your hip bones to hold your whole body upright.